Picture above: Sign for JNF UK funded British Park built on the ruins of Palestinian villages ethnically cleansed in 1948.

-In 2018, she appealed to the Charity Commission that the JNF UK should not be recognised as a charitable organisation.
-Kholoud’s family still have the title deeds to their land in Ajjur, now “owned” by the JNF UK, but the Commission rejected her claim.
+In 2018, Kholoud al Ajarma appealed to the Charity Commission that the JNF UK should not be recognised as a charitable organisation as the JNF funded British Park is built on her family’s village, Ajjur.
+Her family still have the title deeds to their land in Ajjur.
+The Chariety Commission rejected her claim.

-Come and hear the case against for de-registration of the JNF UK .
+Come and hear the case for de-registration of the JNF UK .

 Biography Kholoud al Ajarma belongs to one of the families ethnically cleansed from Ajjur in 1948.
 Today, they live in Aida Refugee Camp, Bethlehem, only about 25 miles from their village.
 The family still have the title deeds to their land in Ajjur.
 Kholoud has studied in England, Holland, Norway and Morocco, but says the Right of Return is the real work of her life.